ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Input and Output Files
 ======================
 This chapter provides an overview of the input and output files needed by the components of the UFS SRW Application (i.e., :term:`UFS_UTILS`, the UFS :term:`Weather Model`, and the :term:`UPP`).
 Links to more detailed documentation for each of the components are provided.
+For SRW users who want to jump straight to downloading and staging the files, see :numref:`Section %s <DownloadingStagingInput>`.

 Input Files
 ===========